Teaching Excellence Awards

 Nominations may be made by faculty colleagues, students, administrators, alumnae, and staff.
 Nominations are to be made on the form entitled Nomination Form for the MRFA Teaching Excellence Award (available in the MRFA Executive Office or on-line at mrfa.net/awards).
 All nominations must be supported by two seconders one of which must be a student.

-Deadline for nomination is the last day of the Winter term.
+Deadline for nomination is the last Friday in May.

 A subcommittee appointed by the MRFA Executive Board shall screen the nominations and select the winners based on principles and guidelines established and approved by the Executive Board.
 The MRFA Awards Committee will consist of: